Fanfare Foreseen

 33 YEARS LATER...

-It's suggestive that Maury, like me, was studying dreams intensely, but had a mechanistic model of stimulus/response.
-As with me, his dream may have been challenging that model!
-And did a better job: even if Maury's headboard creaked before it came loose, that's no subliminal tip-off of a beheading!
-How'd the dream know not to turn a croak or a groan into a ship at sea, or a giant frog on his head?
-Instead he was guillotined at the climax of an epic dream.
-It's as if the shock to come was itself the prompt.
+Both Maury and I were researching dreams, and we both had stimulus/response models assuming time's one-way.
+Our dreams may have been challenging that model!
+Maury's dream is especially strong--even if his headboard creaked before it fell, that's no subliminal tip-off of a beheading.
+How'd the dream know not to turn a croak or a groan into a ship at sea, burglars upstairs, or a giant frog on his head?
+Instead, as the climax of an epic dream, his dream neck and physical neck are struck simultaneously.
+Response, then stimulus.

-Knowing Maury's dream makes me slow to assume my own was subliminally prompted.
+Knowing Maury's notorious dream makes me slow to assume my own was subliminally prompted.

-For a similar feverdream apparently running several seconds ahead of our time, in which the dreamer seemed aware of both times at once, see FIP: 4: A Midlands Mum, reported, like many other time-anomalies, by JB Priestley.
+For a similar feverdream apparently running several seconds ahead of our time, in which the dreamer was aware of both times at once, see FIP 4, by A Midlands Mum, reported (like so many time-anomalies) by JB Priestley.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books